 In 1980, a young Lars Ulrich moved from Denmark to California to further his tennis instruction.
-Music was already a bigger passion than sport, however, and by 1981 he placed an ad in a Los Angeles newspaper seeking other musicians to form a band with him.
-Metallica was born and would go on to define American metal for a generation.
+But music was already a bigger passion than sport, and a year later he placed an ad in a L.A. newspaper seeking other musicians to form a band.
+They called themselves Metallica, and became one of the defining heavy metal acts of all time.

-Rico Gagliano: Back in 1981, he put an ad in an local newspaper seeking musicians to play some heavy metal with, and they went on to form Metallica.
-They are considered one of the progenitors of thrash metal.
-Their self-titled 1991 album went platinum times 16-
+Rico Gagliano: Metallica’s considered one of the progenitors of thrash metal.
+Their self-titled 1991 album went platinum times sixteen…

 Rico Gagliano: Which one?